sebastianomelita/ArduinoBareMetal/soilmoustureresist.md

 //Temperature MQTT Topic
 #define MQTT_PUB "esp/umiditasuolo/"
 //#define SensorPin A0  // used for Arduino and ESP8266
 #define SensorPin 4     		// used for ESP32
+#define SENSOR_VCC_PIN  5     // used for ESP32
 //deep sleep
 #define uS_TO_S_FACTOR 1000000  /* Conversion factor for micro seconds to seconds */
 #define TIME_TO_SLEEP  30        /* Time ESP32 will go to sleep (in seconds) */